-RULE #2 Do not be too cheerful before breakfast.
+RULE #2 Do not be excessively cheerful before breakfast.
 Some people wake up perky and happy as fluffy bunny rabbits.
 They put stress on those who wake up mean as rabid wolverines.
 Exhortations such as "Rise and shine, sugar!" and "Greet the dawn, pumpkin!" have been known to provoke pungent expletives from wolverine types.
 These curses, in turn, may offend fluffy bunny types.
 Indeed, they are issued with the sincere intent to offend.
 Thus, the day begins with flying fur and hurt feelings.
 The best early-morning behavior is simple: Be quiet.

-RULE #3 Do not complain about anything, ever.
-You are cold and wet, visibility is four inches with wind driven sleet granules embedding themselves in your face like shotgun pellets, mosquitoes and black flies are sucking one quart of blood per hour, and the day's route includes a five mile portage of your canoe and gear.
+RULE #3 Do not complain.
+About anything.
+Ever.
+You are cold and wet, visibility is four inches with wind driven sleet granules embedding themselves in your face like shotgun pellets, and the day's route has an elevation increase of 5000 feet.
 Must you mention it?
 Do you think your friends haven't noticed the conditions?
 Make a suggestion.
 Tell a joke.
 Lead a prayer.
 Do not lodge a complaint.
-If nothing can be done to correct the situation there is no point to complain.
-Whiners are generally drowned on the spot and those that survive are not invited back.
+Your pack weighs 87 pounds and your cheap backpack straps are actually cutting into your flesh.
+Were you promised a personal Sherpa?
+Did somebody cheat you out of a mule team?
+If you can't carry your weight, get a motor home.